awyewlim/Webale-Chess-Game/README.md

 # Webale-Chess-Game
 Webale chess is a special type of chess game with different rules and is played on a 7x8 board.
-It is made as a GUI-based Java Application based on the requirement of university assignment.
+It is implemented as a GUI-based Java Application based on the requirement of university assignment.

 ![](https://media.giphy.com/media/gdYl8fqwIW3N76cKjg/giphy.gif)